Yemsam/Yemsam/README.md

 - 👋 Hi, I’m @Yemsam
-- 👀 I’m interested in Deep Learning, Image Processing, Machine Learning, Big Data
+- 👀 I’m front-end web developer.
+I use HTML, CSS, JavaScript for designs.
+I am learning React, Vue and Nodejs
-- 🌱 I’m currently learning Python, R programming languages
+- 🌱 I'm a data analyist also.
+I use Power BI, Tableau, SQL, and Python.
-- 💞️ I’m looking to collaborate on projects that will require my skills demonstration in the area of my interests
+- 💞️ I’m looking to collaborate on projects that will require my skills demonstration in these areas.
 - 📫 How to reach me: send me a message on olayemi.olaoluwa@st.futminna.edu.ng or through any of these

 https://www.facebook.com/solayemioluwa